 File Upload Restrictions

-.../WEB-INF/flows/fileResourceBeans.xml
+Configuration File

+/WEB-INF/flows/fileResourceBe eans.xml

-Property Value Description maxFileSize -1 <default></default> The maximum size in bytes allowed for a file uploaded through most UI dialogs.
-If an upload exceeds this limit, the server displays a helpful error message.
-The default value, -1, means that there is no limit to the file size, and an upload could reach the global limit if set, or an out-of-memory error.
-Usually, the files required in resources are smaller, and a limit of 10 MB is reasonable. fileNameRegexp ^.+\$ <default></default> A regular expression that matches allowed file names.
+Property Value Description

+maxFileSize -1 <default></default> Maximum size in bytes allowed for a file uploaded through most UI dialogs.
+If an upload exceed this limit, the server displays a helpful error message.
+The default value, -1, means there is no limit to the file size, and an upload could reach the global limit if set, or an out-of-memory error.
+Usually, files required in resources are smaller, and a limit of 10 MB is reasonable.

+fileNameRegexp ^.+\$ <default></default> A regular expression that matches allowed file names.
 The default expression matches all filenames of one or more characters.
-A more restrictive expression such as [a-zA-Z0-9]{1,200}\. [a-zA-Z0-9]{1,10} would limit uploads to alphanumeric names with an extension.
+A more restrictive expression such as [a-zA-Z0-9] {1,200}\.[a-zA-Z0-9]{1,10} would limit uploads to alphanumeric names with an extension.

+fileName ValidationMessageKey <null></null> <default></default> The name of a Java property key whose value is a custom message to display when the uploaded filename does not match fileNameRegexp.
+For example, you could add the following line to WEB-INF/js.config.properties: my.filename.validation=The name of the uploaded filename must contain only alphanumeric characters and have a valid extension.

-The following setting restricts the extension of the uploaded file for the sub flows, when adding files to a composite resource like reports, for example, Add Resource > JasperReport.
-The upload dialog searches for files with the given extensions only.
+The following setting restricts the extension of the uploaded file for the sub flows, when adding files to a composite resource like reports, (for example, Add Resource -> JasperReport).
+The upload dialogs will browse only for files with the given extensions.

 File Upload Extensions

-<jasperserver-pro-war>/scripts/resource.locate.js
+Configuration File

+<jasperserver-pro-war>/scripts/resource.locate.js</jasperserver-pro-war>

+File Upload Extensions

+Property Value

-Property Value ALLOWED_FILE RESOURCE_EXTENSIONS By default, the following extensions are allowed: "css", "ttf", "jpg", "jpeg", "gif", "bmp", "png", "jar", "jrxml", "properties", "jrtx", "xml", "agxml", "docx", "doc", "ppt", "pptx", "xls", "xlsx", "ods", "odt", "odp", "pdf", "rtf", "html" Add or remove extensions to change the file type restrictions.
-Add or remove extensions to change the file type restrictions.
+ALLOWED_FILE RESOURCE_EXTENSIONS By default, the following extensions are allowed: "css", "ttf", "jpg", "jpeg", "gif", "bmp", "png", "jar", "jrxml", "properties", "jrtx", "xml", "agxml", "docx", "doc", "ppt", "pptx", "xls", "xlsx", "ods", "odt", "odp", "pdf", "rtf", "html" Add or remove extensions to change the file type restrictions.

-The following setting restricts the extension of the uploaded file for adding individual files to the repository (for example, Add Resource > File > JRXML).
-The upload dialog browses only for files with the extensions that are mapped to resource types.
+The following setting restricts the extension of the uploaded file for adding the individual files to the repository (for example, Add Resource -> File -> JRXML).
+The upload dialogs will browse only for files with the extensions that are mapped to resource types.

-<jasperserver-pro-war>/scripts/resource.add.files.js
+File Upload Extensions

+Configuration File

+<jasperserver-pro-war>/scripts/resource.add.files.js</jasperserver-pro-war>

+Property Value

-Property Value typeToExtMap This property specifies the mapping of resource types to the file extensions.
+typeToExtMap This property specifies the mapping of resource types to the file extensions.
 For example: 'img': ['jpg', 'jpeg', 'gif', 'bmp', 'png'] Add or remove extensions to change the file type restrictions.

-Restricting Groovy Access
+4.9 Restricting Groovy Access

 This section describes functionality that can be restricted by the software license for JasperReports Server.
-If you do not see some of the options described in this section, your license may prohibit you from using them.
-To find out what you are licensed to use, or to upgrade your license, contact Jaspersoft.
+If you don't see some of the options described in this section, your license may prohibit you from using them.
+To find out what you're licensed to use, or to upgrade your license, contact Jaspersoft.